hillaryyang/cube-scrambling/README.md

 * `data_processing/`: calculates probability distributions and TVD

 ## Background
-A good description of the problem can be found here: [https://theconversation.com/how-hard-is-it-to-scramble-rubiks-cube-129916](https://theconversation.com/how-hard-is-it-to-scramble-rubiks-cube-129916).
+The problem statement can be found here: [https://theconversation.com/how-hard-is-it-to-scramble-rubiks-cube-129916](https://theconversation.com/how-hard-is-it-to-scramble-rubiks-cube-129916).
 We use the [half turn metric](https://www.speedsolving.com/wiki/index.php?title=Metric) in Rubik's cube solving.
-General notation information can be found [here](https://ruwix.com/the-rubiks-cube/notation/).
+An overview of general Rubik's cube notation can be found [here](https://ruwix.com/the-rubiks-cube/notation/).

 ## Installation
 1. Clone the repository: